pazzesko/pokemon-alea/README.md

 ./gradlew test
 ```

-To build the jars for each module:
+To build the entire project:
 ```bash
 ./gradlew build
 ```